Hadžići

 Hadžići is marked with number 2 on this map of the Sarajevo Canton.

 Hadžići is a town and municipality located in Sarajevo Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
-It is located south west of the city of Sarajevo.
+It is located south west of the city of Sarajevo, on the small Zujevina mountain river under the Bjelašnica mountain.
 According to the 2013 census, Hadžići municipality has a population of 23,891 residents and the town had 4,993.